Ireland: Flora and fauna

 Several different habitat types are found in Ireland, including farmland, open woodland, temperate broadleaf and mixed forests, conifer plantations, peat bogs and a variety of coastal habitats.
 However, agriculture drives current land use patterns in Ireland, limiting natural habitat preserves, particularly for larger wild mammals with greater territorial needs.
 With no large apex predators in Ireland other than humans and dogs, such populations of animals as semi-wild deer that cannot be controlled by smaller predators, such as the fox, are controlled by annual culling.

 There are no snakes in Ireland, and only one species of reptile (the common lizard) is native to the island.
 Extinct species include the Irish elk, the great auk, brown bear and the wolf.
 Some previously extinct birds, such as the golden eagle, have been reintroduced after decades of extirpation.

 Ireland is now one of the least forested countries in Europe.
 Until the end of the Middle Ages, Ireland was heavily forested.
 Native species include deciduous trees such as oak, ash, hazel, birch, alder, willow, aspen, rowan and hawthorn, as well as evergreen trees such Scots pine, yew, holly and strawberry trees.
 Only about 10% of Ireland today is woodland; most of this is non-native conifer plantations, and only 2% is native woodland.
 The average woodland cover of European countries is over 33%.
 In the Republic, about 389356 ha is owned by the state, mainly by the forestry service Coillte.
-Remnants of native forest can be found scattered around the island, in particular in the Killarney National Park.
+Remnants of native forest can be found scattered around the island, particularly in the Killarney National Park.